swaindhruti/Beginners-On-Github/README.md

 ## Code of Conduct

 ⭐While adding your name to the names.txt file, you are requested to add your name or any random name if you desire not to disclose your real name.

-⭐While adding your location to the location.txt file, you are asked to add the country you belong to.

 ⭐While adding quotes to quotes.txt, you are requested not to add quotes that have hatred toward any other religion, caste, creed, gender or community.